Alex4124/marshmallow_ai/README.md

 1. **Add Zephyrka to Your Telegram**: Start a chat with the bot or add it to a group.
 2. **Interact**:
    - In **private messages**, simply type your query.
-   - In **group chats**, mention the bot using `@Zephyrka` or reply to a message from the bot.
+   - In **group chats**, mention the bot using `@MarshMallowAIBot` or reply to a message from the bot.
-3. **Wait for Zephyrka's Response**: The bot will respond using OpenAI's GPT-3.5 Turbo model.
+3. **Wait for MarshMallowAI's Response**: The bot will respond using OpenAI's GPT-3.5 Turbo model.

 ---